InvoxiPlayGames/WPDevModeResearch/README.md

 **Windows Phone 7**: Cert pinning behaviour differs based on versions - early enough versions do not use proper cert pinning and as such developer mode can be enabled.
 This was used by the ChevronWP jailbreak.
-Later versions, including the latest (7.10.8862.114), validate the HTTPS certificate upon connection, meaning no request is made unless it's an original server.
+Later versions check the SSL certificate after receiving the response, but they check for a specific cert fingerprint and CA name (`Microsoft Internet Authority`)